systelab/allure-reporter-ci/README.md

-# Continuous Integration scripts for Allure Reporter
+# Continuous Integration Script for Allure Reporter

 Script to automate use of Allure Reporter on continuous integration environments.